ipingme/P2-ETL-Project/README.md

 - nyse-fundamentals.sga_percentage (Added column calculation of sga/total_revenue to get percentage)

 ## Load: the final database, tables/collections, and why this was chosen.
-The MySQL database was loaded from the Jupyter Notebook and later joined by the ticker name in MySQL.
+The MySQL database "company_db" was loaded from the Jupyter Notebook with the 2 tables (company_securities and company_fundamentals) and later joined by the ticker name in MySQL.

+These data files were chosen to be able to do further analysis on how much each industry is spending on their Marketing.
+The SG&A percentage provides a view of how much of their total revenue is allocated to these expenses.